k-box/k-box/docs/administration/projects.md

 ## Edit an existing project

 To edit a project, press the _Edit_ button that is listed in the right-click menu.
+On the project edit page you can add and remove users from project.

 ![Project Edit - details-menu](../user/images/prj-edit-button.PNG)